EAA AirVenture - July 20 - July 26, 2026 - Oshkosh, Wisconsin USA

 IAC Forums, Meet and Greets, and Volunteer Opportunities

-Forums: will be held during the course of the week.
-Seminars will take place at the IAC Vicki Cruse Educational Pavilion at the IAC Aerobatic Center from Tuesday, July 22 through Friday, July 25 starting each morning at 8:30am.
-Check back for the 2025 schedule.
+Forums will be held throughout the week.
+All forums will take place at the IAC Vicki Cruse Educational Pavilion at the IAC Aerobatic Center from Tuesday, July 21, through Friday, July 24, starting each morning at 8:30 am.
+Check back for the 2026 schedule.

 Meet and Greet:

 Join us at the IAC Aerobatic Center while you are at EAA AirVenture and meet IAC members who are performing at the EAA AirVenture airshow.
-2025 TBA
+Check back for the 2026 schedule.

 Volunteer: The IAC Aerobatic Headquarters is run by volunteers who help with merchandise, greet guests and talk aerobatics.
 Contact the AirVenture Chairman: aktodd@yahoo.com